 Section 25 lists the monthly premiums some employers have agreed to pay for their retired teachers' health insurance.

 Penalties/Other

 Section 30 lists penalties owed to TRS.
-Penalties are assessed for late pay period contribution remittances, for the employer under-remitting the previous school year's pay period remittances based on the Annual Report of Earnings (referred to as "report difference"), and for submitting the Annual Report of Earnings after the August 15 due date.
-The type of penalty, the due date, and date of receipt are shown on the bill.
+Penalties are assessed for late pay-period reports and late Annual Certifications.
+The type of penalty, the due date and date of receipt are shown on the bill.